Professional wrestling championship: Gimmick/style championships

 A variation that was prominent in the 1980s and 1990s and made a return in the 2020s is a "television championship" or "iron man championship", which involves more frequent title defenses as well as the stipulations that the belt can only change hands on television (as opposed to non-televised house shows) with title matches having a short, TV-friendly time limit, usually 10 or 15 minutes.
 These titles were originally introduced during a time when weekly TV shows were seen as a vehicle to promote the money-making live shows, where major title defenses took place.
 Television titles provided a championship that would be defended on the weekly television shows.
 Examples of a television championship include the AEW TNT Championship (named after the home network of AEW's Collision plus other AEW programming) and the ROH World Television Championship.
 In 2021, AEW introduced the first TV title specifically for female wrestlers, the AEW TBS Championship, named for the network that is the home of Dynamite as of January 5, 2022, serving as the counterpart to the male TNT Championship.
 Sister promotion ROH introduced a similar title for their women's division, the ROH Women's World Television Championship.

 A modern take on the traditional TV title are internet championships.
 As professional wrestling began having events on streaming and online platforms, some promotions modified their television championships to be promoted as internet championships to reflect this.
 Examples of this include the TNA Digital Media Championship, which was created in 2021 and defended up to 2025, where the full match are free to watch on to TNA's online platforms and YouTube.
 In 2024, WWE introduced the Speed Championship for the men and women division.
 The title was doubly named after the Twitter exclusive streaming show WWE Speed and due to the five-minute time limit of title matches (non-title Speed matches have a three-minute time limit).
-Since August 2025, the titles will no longer be defended on WWE Speed.
+In August 2025, the titles were moved to NXT and are no longer defended on WWE Speed.